EdFuentetaja/EdFuentetaja.github.io/_posts/2019-07-27-frequency_shifting.markdown

 std::complex<int16_t> phasor(32767, 0);

+void frequency_shift(const std::complex<int16_t>* input_signal,
+                     std::complex<int16_t>* output_signal,
+                     unsigned int n_samples)
+{
-for (unsigned int i=0; i<100000; i++) {
+    for (unsigned int i=0; i < n_samples; i++) {
-    std::cout << phasor << std::endl;
+        // Rotate the input signal
+        output_signal[i] = multiply_i16(input signal[i], phasor);

+        // Rotate our phasor
         phasor = multiply_i16(phasor, phase_per_sample);
     }
+}
 {% endhighlight %}

-The values are 16-bit integers in the range [-32768,32767] and are scaled up to fully utilize the available dynamic range.
+The values are 16-bit integers in the range [-32768,32767] (I believe this is called "1.15 format") and are scaled up to fully utilize the available dynamic range.
 The complex multiplication is performed in 32-bits and scaled down so the results go back to the 16-bit range.

 Plotting the magnitude of the generated phasor exposes the problem:

 ![Phasor magnitude problem][phasor_magnitude_problem]{:.center-image}

-The magnitude keeps dropping until, by some hazards of fixed-point arithmetic, it reaches a stability point at around $$18839$$ or back to floating-point at $$18839/32768$$ or about $$0.57$$.
-That means that if we use this phasor to frequency shift our signal, we are going to be attenuating it by that much, something not acceptable in most applications.
+The magnitude keeps dropping until, by some hazards of fixed-point arithmetic, it reaches a stability point at around 18839 or back to floating-point at 18839/32768 = 0.57.
+That means that if we use this phasor to frequency-shift our signal, we are going to be attenuating it by that much, something not acceptable in most applications.

 There are a number of ways to overcome this problem.
 One of them we can find in GNU Radio's [rotator][rotator]: